Akibaliyas/pc_shop/README.md

 # pc_shop
-PHP system for a PC shop
+PHP selling system for a PC shop